-The Financial Regulations Policy should be read in conjunction with the Anti-Bribery, Value for Money, Risk Management and Treasury Management policies.
+The Financial Regulations Policy should be read in conjunction with the Anti-Bribery, Value for Money, Risk Management, Treasury Management and Sub-contractor Fees and Charges policies.

 2. BUDGETING PROCESS

 2.1 Resource Allocation

 Resources are allocated annually by the Corporation Board in accordance with the approved annual budget.
 Budget holders are responsible for the economic, effective and efficient use of resources allocated to them.